 Starting ten days before Election Day, approximately 39 vote centers will be open during regular business hours, from 8:00 a.m. to 5:00 p.m., and on Election Day, from 7:00 a.m. to 8:00 p.m.
 An additional 196 vote centers will open starting at three days before Election Day.
-See page 61 in Appendices for the 11-Day and 4-Day Locations Table at the time of publishing.
-The San Diego County Registrar of Voters will publish a list of vote centers at sdvote.com.
+See page 67 in Appendices for the 11-Day and 4-Day Locations Table at the time of publishing.
+The San Diego County Registrar of Voters will publish a list of vote centers on the Election Information page at sdvote.com.